ihamuma/visualizing-domestic-migration/README.md

 @ihamuma

 Libraries used in the project:
-- Pandas (duh)
+- pandas (duh)
 - chardet (Finnish tax authority uses some random ass codec)
 - csv-detective (Finnish tax authority uses some random ass separator)
 - os
 - requests
 - pyarrow (for fun, to enable parquet file usage)
-- matplotlib (honestly thought I was too cool to ever use this - always good to be proven wrong!)
+- matplotlib (thought I was too cool to ever use this - always good to be proven wrong!)
-- seaborn (for those sweet visuals)
+- seaborn (for sweet(er) visuals)
 - numpy
 - sklearn (for PCA)
+- networkx (for, you know. graphs and stuff.)
+- gravis (for making networkx graphs interactive)

+NB: This project stores data in .parquet, mainly due to personal grievances with .csv not maintaining data types.
+Many IDEs do not support viewing these by default.
+In case you wish to see the data in a tabular format, please use an appropriate viewer, or e.g. the VSCode parquet-viewer extension.